CosmWasm/cosmwasm/docs/USING_COSMWASM_STD.md

 ## cosmwasm-std features

-The libarary comes with the following features:
+The library comes with the following features:

 | Feature      | Enabled by default | Description                                                               |
 | ------------ | ------------------ | ------------------------------------------------------------------------- |